ansible-collections/community.mysql/TESTING.md

 - python >= 3.8 and <= 3.10
 - make
+- podman
 - Minimum 15GB of free space on the device storing containers images and volumes.
 You can use this command to check: `podman system info --format='{{.Store.GraphRoot}}'|xargs findmnt --noheadings --nofsroot --output SOURCE --target|xargs df -h --output=size,used,avail,pcent,target`
 - Minimum 2GB of RAM

 ### Custom ansible-test containers

 Our integrations tests use custom containers for ansible-test.
-Those images definition file are in [https://github.com/community.mysql/test-containers](https://github.com/ansible-collections/community.mysql/tree/main/test-containers) and then pushed to ghcr.io under the ansible-collection namespace: E.G.:
+Those images have their definition file stored in the directory [test-containers](test-containers/).
+We build and publish the images on ghcr.io under the ansible-collection namespace: E.G.:
 `ghcr.io/ansible-collections/community.mysql/test-container-mariadb106-py310-mysqlclient211:latest`.

-Look in the link above for a complete list of available containers.

-You can also look into `[.github/workflows/ansible-test-plugins.yml](https://github.com/ansible-collections/community.mysql/tree/main/.github/workflows)` to see how those containers are built.
+Availables images are listed [here](https://github.com/orgs/ansible-collections/packages).

 ### Makefile options